 While Spice and marijuana have similar traits, Spice attacks the brain by binding stronger to the brain receptors and causes stronger effects.
 It is important to know what it is, how it effects people, and to know the signs of a potential addiction, but it is also important to note why it is not a good idea for people to use by understanding the chemicals inside.

-If you or a loved one is suffering from synthetic cannabinoids or Spice and needs help, call 800-609-2774 to speak with a caring specialist that can assist you.
+If you or a loved one is suffering from synthetic cannabinoids or Spice and needs help, call 800-609-2774 (Who Answers?) to speak with a caring specialist that can assist you.